PCC streetcar: Performance

 Most PCCs employed three pedals with a dead man's switch to the left, brake in center, and power pedal on the right.
 Depressing the brake about half-way and then releasing the deadman pedal put the PCC in "park".
 Lifting the deadman alone would apply all brakes, drop sand, and balance the doors so they could be pushed open easily.
 Chicago used "bicycle-type levers" for power and brake but converted some cars to two pedals.
 St. Louis Public Service Co.
 (SLPS) used two pedals, both with heel interlocks.
 The right pedal is the brake; depressing this pedal about halfway while lifting away from the heel applied "park".
-Once the brake is released the heel need not be engaged with the interlock (although a professional driver is to cover the brake at all times.)
+Once the brake is released the heel need not be engaged with the interlock (although a professional driver is to cover the brake at all times).
 The left pedal applied the power and the heel interlock had to be engaged at all times since it was the deadman; only when the brake was in "park" could the deadman be disengaged.

-SLPS is unique in that all 300 of their PCCs are All-Electric with the 1500s ordered in late 1939, the 1600s ordered late 1940s and the 1700s in January 1945.
-SLPS was the rolling laboratory for All-Electrics and what was learned here was applied to the post-WW2 All-Electric Demonstrator in the Fall of 1945.
+St. Louis is unique in that all 300 of their PCCs are All-Electric with the 1500s ordered in late 1939, the 1600s ordered late 1940s and the 1700s in January 1945.
+SLPS was the rolling laboratory for All-Electrics and what was learned here was applied to the post-WW2 All-Electric demonstrator in the fall of 1945.